jimlehner/the-virus-of-variation/README.md

 The `process_improvement.py` package is part of the larger body of work called `The Broken Quality Initiative` (BrokenQuality.com).
 The aim of BQI is to address industries' pervasive lack of knowledge regarding variation and the only tool capable of making sense of variation, the process behavior chart (control chart).

 Visit [BrokenQuality.com](https://www.BrokenQuality.com/bookshelf) for resources and more details regarding the application and use of `process behavior charts`.

-Contact me **James.Lehner@gmail.com** if you have questions or would like to collaborate.
+If you have questions or would like to collaborate, send us an email at **James.Lehner@gmail.com** or **QualityIsBroken@gmail.com**.

 ## Table of Contents
 - [Python Code](#python-code)